Stephen Lovatt: Australia

 In the late 1990s Lovatt began making inroads into Australian television.
 After acting in award-winning small-town tale Something in the Air, he won the part of father and bar-owner Max Hoyland on long-running Australian soap Neighbours.
 Lovatt acted on the show for five years.

 Feature films

 Lovatt was award-nominated in New Zealand for his starring role in 2002 feature This is Not a Love Story; he played a soap star who gets caught between two women.
 His other acting roles include Savage Honeymoon, the car-yard owner in 2008 Anthony McCarten feature Show of Hands, and 2012 conspiracy thriller The Cure.

 Spartacus

-Lovatt is one of the ensemble cast of New Zealand-shot series Spartacus: Gods of the Arena, a prequel to 2010 series Spartacus: Blood and Sand.
+Lovatt is one of the ensemble cast of New Zealand-shot series Spartacus: Gods of the Arena, a prequel to the 2010 series Spartacus: Blood and Sand.
 Lovatt plays Tullius, a wealthy member of the Roman elite involved in varied nefarious activities, including slave trading.
 Lovatt has been quoted as saying he relishes the chance to show a dark side rarely seen in his earlier screen characters.
-The Spartacus cast includes Lucy Lawless, who Lovatt worked with on Xena: Warrior Princess).
+The Spartacus cast includes Lucy Lawless, who Lovatt worked with on Xena: Warrior Princess.